-A natural at-home treatment to calm your overactive mind…
+A safe, natural home remedy for anxiety to calm your overactive mind…

 Let’s face it – life can be stressful.
 We all worry about things like money problems, our workload, family troubles and our health.
-A little apprehension is quite common in the whirlwind of our daily lives.
+A little stress and apprehension are quite common in the whirlwind of our daily lives.

 But what happens when that knot in your stomach turns more serious?
 When your anxiety becomes so severe that it takes over your life?
 So much so that simple everyday tasks become difficult?
 When this happens, it might be a sign of an anxiety disorder.
 And you’ll be surprised at just how often this happens…